May 5, 2023

 The dioceses launched an initiative, Church Buildings for Collaborative Partnerships, to look at how to reuse and redevelop the properties, as well as how to use real estate as a tool to meaningfully engage communities.
 It's not always easy.
 "They haven't been teaching this in divinity school," says Baskerville-Burrows.

 The dilemma facing Episcopal churches in Indiana is happening all over the country and across religions and denominations of all kinds.
 A 2020 Gallup survey showed that, for the first time in the survey's eight-decade history, fewer than half (47 percent) of all Americans belonged to a church, synagogue, or mosque — a huge dip from 70 percent in 1999.

 The sanctuaries themselves are also in decline.
 A Protestant denomination in New Jersey rated its 500-plus churches on 10 factors and reported that 20 percent were in critical condition, with tiny congregations, precarious finances, and deteriorated real estate.
 Forty percent were right behind in serious condition.

 But in some places, the transition of a church building or other property from its strictly institutional use can be a blessing in disguise.
 Reusing and redeveloping houses of worship is particularly attractive for affordable housing because the need is so great.
+(The July 2023 issue of Zoning Practice explores this issue in depth).
 The U.S. has a shortfall of 3.79 million housing units, according to the report Housing Underproduction in the U.S. Plus, providing affordable housing often aligns with faith institutions' values and missions.